railsuser2014/openobject-doc-book-en/3/3_7/invoicing.rst

      as right-clicking in the field to get a context menu with links and other options.

-   * And in the GTK clientyou can right-click the field to get that same context menu.
+   * And in the GTK client you can right-click the field to get that same context menu.

    So one way or another you can rapidly reach the partner's: